 How to Apply

-Applications for the 2016 Aging in Place $50K Challenge are now open and will close on May 2, 2016.
-The winner will be announced in July 2016.
+Applications for the 2016 Aging in Place $50K Challenge are now closed.
+The winner will be announced in September 2016.

 University Business Plan Competition

 The AARP Foundation Prize offers cash prizes to teams competing in existing business plan competitions at participating universities.
 Awards are given for solutions that best help low-income adults 50 and older achieve one or more of the following:

 (1) continue to live safely, independently and comfortably in functional and affordable homes as they age

 (4) enjoy the positive health outcomes of strong and sustaining social bonds

 Additionally, AARP Foundation encourages solutions that are both practical and scalable in order to have the greatest possible impact.